Learning disabilities

 Getting a job with dyslexia

-Exceptional Individuals (link opens in new window) is the first employment partnership for dyslexic people.
+Exceptional Individuals is the first employment partnership for dyslexic people.

-Entry to the job market can be a daunting task for applicants with dyslexia, Exceptional Individuals help them overcome key barriers, and work with business to create more inclusive workplaces.
+Entry to the job market can be a daunting task for applicants with dyslexia.
+Exceptional Individuals help them overcome key barriers and work with businesses to create more inclusive workplaces.

 Support groups

-South Bedfordshire Dyslexia Association (link opens in new window) are a small group of dedicated parents and teachers, many with specialist dyslexia training, who offer practical help and guidance to children and adults.
+South Bedfordshire Dyslexia Association is a small group of dedicated parents and teachers, many with specialist dyslexia training, who offer practical help and guidance to children and adults.